jpignata/somanymachines/content/tx/character-generator-protocol.md

 [RFC 864][1] defines the Character Generator Protocol which "simply sends data without regard to the input."
 This protocol existed in blissful obscurity until people learned that requests with a forged source address could be used to flood their enemies (or for lols).
 Today it only remains implemented and enabled on old printers with ancient fireware that hopefully never get accidentally connected to the internet.

-In this post, we'll look at chargen, its implementation, and its demise.
+In this post, we'll look at CHARGEN, its implementation, and its demise.

 \
 **The CHARGEN protocol is specified** in two flavors.
 The first is based on TCP and stream-oriented.
 It listens for connections on port 19 and once established will send a continuous stream of characters.
 The RFC notes that the server should be prepared for "the rude abort" presumably when a client receives enough characters and closes the connection.